Contrast-Security-OSS/join-the-team/challenges.md

 # Project #2: For the Java Full Stack Engineers
 The goal of this assignment is to build a small web application that will demonstrate programming skills in Java (preferrably Spring MVC), building RESTful services, the build process, as well as front-end frameworks (preferrably AngularJS).
 You need to demonstrate an understanding of ORM (preferrably Hibernate) for persistence purposes with MySQL as your data store.
 We also want to see some basic test automation (Unit and Integration).

 We would like you to pick a minimum of two data sets from [OpenData Baltimore](https://data.baltimorecity.gov/) which can be combined into a single, shareable data set in MySQL.
 The data sets should be selected carefully so that they share a foreign key relationship or two.
-We recommend that you design the schema and create automated scripts to easily bring the data into the database.
+We ask that you design the schema and create automated scripts to easily bring the data into the database.
 This can be done via API calls to OpenData Baltimore, or simply package the data into a file as part of the Github project.

-We are looking for you to design an interactive web application that visualizes the data.
+We are looking for you to design an simple interactive web application that visualizes the data.
 We recommend you present the data in a few formats visually via the combination of charts and grid controls.
 The application working with the data set must be capable of the following functional needs:

 * CRUD against the data (Create Read Update Delete): Provide a means for all (4) operations in the User Interface.
 * Include a few complex database queries
-* Filtering the data
+* Filtering and sorting the data (via a grid control)
-* Searching the data
-* Sorting/Ordering the data (Grid Control)
 * Interactions with the UI visualization should change the data set in the grid control and vice versa.

 From a development perspective, we are looking for: